 Pichardo Asset Management, S.A. de C.V. serves as the Fund's Investment Adviser (the "Investment Adviser") under the terms of the Investment Advisory Agreement (the "Advisory Agreement") effective July 1, 2003.
 Pursuant to the Advisory Agreement, the Investment Adviser makes investment decisions for the Fund and supervises the acquisition and disposition of securities by the Fund.
 For its services, the Investment Adviser is paid a base fee, accrued daily at the annual rate of 1.00%, subject to a performance fee adjustment which increases or decreases the fee depending upon how well the Fund has performed relative to the MSCI Mexico Index (the "Index") 12 month rolling average.
 The fee adjustment will be calculated using a monthly adjustment rate that is based upon the Fund's relative performance to the Index.
 The base fee and performance fee adjustment are calculated on net assets and are calculated and paid monthly.
-The performance adjustment rate will be positive (resulting in an upward fee adjustment) for each percentage point, or portion thereof, that the investment performance of the Fund exceeds the investment performance of the Index exceeds the investment performance adjustment rate (positive or negative) will be made in increments of

-0.01% of differential performance.
-As an example, if the Fund's performance for the preceding 12 months exceeds the performance of the Index by 1.00%, the performance adjustment rate would be 3×0.01 , which would result in a monthly fee equal to an annual rate of 1.03%.
+The performance adjustment rate will be positive (resulting in an upward fee adjustment) for each percentage point, or portion thereof, that the investment performance of the Fund exceeds the investment performance of the Index for the performance period multiplied by three (3) and will be negative (resulting in a downward fee adjustment) for each percentage point, or portion thereof, that the investment performance of the Index exceeds the investment performance of the Fund for the performance period multiplied by three (3).
+Determinations of the performance adjustment rate (positive or negative) will be made in increments of 0.01% of differential performance.
+As an example, if the Fund's performance for the preceding 12 months exceeds the performance of the Index by 1.00%, the performance adjustment rate would be 3 x 0.01, which would result in a monthly fee equal to an annual rate of 1.03%.
 The performance adjustment rate will be limited to a 0.15% fee adjustment, positive or negative.

-For the six months ended January 31, 2021, the Fund's investment performance ranged from 4.1% to (3.7)% above (below) the investment performance of the Index.
-Accordingly, for the six months ended January 31, 2021 the net investment advisor fee consisted of the base fee of \$93,690 and a net upward performance fee adjustment of \$6,780.
+For the year ended July 31, 2021, the Fund's investment performance ranged from 6.8% to -7.6% above (below) the investment performance of the Index.
+Accordingly, for the year ended July 31, 2021 the net investment advisor fee consisted of the base fee of \$209,470 and a net upward performance fee adjustment of \$11,838.